blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `long double`

 #### as_long

 ```c
 uint64_t as_long(uint256_t d);
 ```

-converts a , in a long .
+Converts a , in a long .

-Important: since a long double stores 8 byte, this will only use the last 8 byte of the value.
+Important: Since a long double stores 8 bytes, this will only use the last 8 bytes of the value.

-converts a , in a long .

 arguments:
 ```eval_rst